 Long-term goals usually have a longer time frame.
 You can think of it as a New Year resolution where you will have the entire year to complete; however, they can last for longer than a year.
 Short-term goals can be seen as steps in achieving your long-term goal.
 They allow for regular re-evaluation, directing you towards your long-term goal.
 For example, do you have a bigger goal you want to achieve over the next year?

 To help you achieve that goal, it is often best to set smaller, shorter-term goals to keep you committed to that long-term goal and to continue making progress towards that longer-term goal.
 Once you’ve achieved that short-term goal, you can set another short-term goal and you can adjust those short-term goals as needed.
 In terms of physical activity goals, it is also important to think about how much (# of minutes) and how often (# of times/week) you want to do a certain activity and so there is also a component of time often included within physical activity goals.

 Now that you know more about how SMART goal setting works, it is your turn to utilize these into your own plan.
 At ZenRock Fitness, our personal trainers and yoga instructors are experienced and knowledgeable to assist with your goal setting and plan execution.
-We have a new studio location in Downtown Bellevue, just around the corner from Main Street.
-This is the perfect space for you to achieve your health, fitness, and performance goals!
-We are currently offering a complimentary fitness consultation and workout!
-For more information, email email@example.com or call (425) 406-0045.
+Don’t hesitate to reach out to us to schedule a complimentary fitness evaluation and training session as a new client at either our Bellevue or Redmond studio locations.